pailhead/three-instanced-mesh/README.md

 # what it should do

 Provide an abstraction for relatively low level `THREE.InstancedBufferGeometry`, allows for the instancing attributes to be setup by a "placement function" and converts a regular buffer geometry to instanced.
-This is a modified [webgl_performance_doublesided.html](http://dusanbosnjak.com/test/webGL/three-instanced-mesh/webgl_performance_doublesided.html) example running 30k objects instead of 5.
+This is a modified [example](http://dusanbosnjak.com/test/webGL/three-instanced-mesh/webgl_performance_doublesided.html) running 30k objects instead of 5.
 All of the objects should be drawn with one draw call, thus speeding things up.
 It does a simple transformation of normals to view space if the instances are known to be uniformly scaled.
 If not, it does a mat3 inversion on the gpu (yikes!) but it works.

 [Working with shadows.](http://dusanbosnjak.com/test/webGL/three-instanced-mesh/webgl_instanced_mesh.html)